lbl-srg/soep/doc-design/source/useCases.rst

 such as its graphical editor that interacts with the Modelica models.
-The problem being addressed is that the Modelica library is frequently updated, and we want to have *one* representation of the connectors, parameters, documenation and graphical layout of the models, and also check for potential incompatible model changes during the development of the Modelica Library.
+The problem being addressed is that the Modelica library is frequently updated, and we want to have *one* representation of the connectors, parameters, documentation and graphical layout of the models, and also check for potential incompatible model changes during the development of the Modelica Library.